 - Category: Student Loans

 $62.6 billion dollars.
 This is the amount the United States government would have to shell out to make college tuition free for all Americans.
-Though some politicians have recently pushed for this, it looks like it won’t anytime soon.
-While government does offer federal student loans to those in need, often this isn’t enough to cover the cost of college.
+Though some politicians have recently pushed for this, it looks like it won’t happen anytime soon.
+While the government does offer federal student loans to those in need, often this isn’t enough to cover the cost of college.
 Those looking for additional monetary support can apply for private student loans from lenders like PNC Student Loans.

-What are PNC Student Loans?
+What Are PNC Student Loans?

 PNC Students Loans are private loans designed to provide students financial support allowing them to pursue a higher education and, ultimately, their dreams.

 These loans are for undergrads, graduate students, those studying a health profession or in a medical residency program, and those attending law school.
 The loan covers the expenses associated with attending any of the aforementioned programs including tuition, technology, travel, and almost anything else you can think of.

 PNC Student Loans are quite easy to apply for.
 Using their online application, you can obtain a rate in just a few minutes.
 All that is required is basic background information about yourself, a reference, your schools information, employment information, and the amount of money you wish to borrow.